itsMapleLeaf/aspects3/app/rulebook.md

 - vibe: manipulation, leverage, stealth
 - attribute: wit
-- action: inspire - on success, give advantage
-- action: weaken - on success, give disadvantage
-- action: sacrifice - try to remove any hit, then take a hit
+- action: weaken - add two risk dice to a target's next roll
-- action: transfer - try to remove a hit, then deal any hit
+- action: drain - try to remove a hit, then deal any hit
-- action: cancel - try to prevent a target's next action
+- action: cancel - prevent a target's next action
+- action: disappear - turn invisible; you cannot take hits until your next action

 ## Combat

 - combat starts when a character acts adversarially against another (such as, but not limited to, making an attack)
-- everyone rolls either agility (moving quick) or wit (thinking quick) to determine action order
+- to determine action order, everyone rolls a d6 and adds their choice of Agility (moving quick) or Wit (thinking quick), then every round resolves effects from highest to lowest
 - one action per round
 - every round, every participant chooses their action in secret
-- reveal all actions at once
+- once everyone has written down their action, reveal actions once by one in initiative order, making any necessary rolls at the time of revealing them
+- a combat round lasts 5 seconds - for actions that specify "this round", they will last for 5 seconds out of combat

+## Talents

+> WIP